History of Presqu’Isle

 Board of Directors

-Aaron Mastin, Chairman of the Board, and Josh Millson-Martula, Secretary and acting Treasurer, are proud to be the current stewards of Presqu’Isle and to lend their experience in corporate marketing and period set and costume design, respectively, to the Historic Presqu’Isle Foundation.
-Since moving to the estate from New York City in May 2015, they have worked diligently to preserve and restore Presqu’Isle to its former glory—an ongoing labor of love.
+Aaron Mastin, Chairman of the Board, and Josh Millson-Martula, Secretary and acting Treasurer, are proud to be the current stewards of Presqu’Isle and to lend their experience in period set and costume design and corporate marketing, respectively, to the Historic Presqu’Isle Foundation.
+Since moving to the estate from New York City in May 2015, they have worked diligently to preserve and restore Presqu’Isle to its former glory–an ongoing labor of love.
 They gladly welcome you to experience for yourselves what makes Presqu’Isle so special.